Vietnam.vn - Nền tảng quảng bá Việt Nam

 So what is the weakness of Vietnamese people?

-Each Vietnamese individual needs to know their strengths and weaknesses in order to develop their potential and control their limitations.
+Every Vietnamese individual needs to know their strengths and weaknesses in order to develop their potential and control their limitations.

 Having lived in the US for a while, can you share your experience on how to raise children to preserve Vietnamese identity?

 Here is a little story.
 When my child was in kindergarten in the US, the class was very diverse with students from many different nationalities.
-My child became very close friends with a Jewish child.
+My child was very close friends with a Jewish child.

-In a conversation with his friend, we asked him what language he spoke at home and he said that he spoke Hebrew at home, while English was spoken in class and he also learned Spanish.
+In a conversation with his friend, we asked him what language he spoke at home and he said he spoke Hebrew at home, while English was spoken in class and he also learned Spanish.

 Source